Get in touch

 Furniture fixed in concrete or bolted directly into the ground is both time-consuming and expensive to remove.

-Removal of direct-burried furniture often requires excavation, specialist tools, and road closures, which impacts local businesses and traffic.
+Removal often requires excavation, specialist tools, and road closures, which impacts local businesses and traffic.

 Repeated removal and reinstatement can damage both the surface and the asset itself.